lanceman2/Quickstream_dev/README.md

 - There will be no downloading of files in the build step.
 Downloading may happen in the bootstrap step.
 In building from a tarball release there will be no downloads or bootstrapping.
-Packages that do this make the job of distributing software very difficult, and suggest poor quality.
+Packages that do this make the job of distributing software very difficult, and are suggestive of poor quality code.
 - Files in the source are located in the same relative path of files that they are most directly related to in the installed paths.
 - All filter modules do not share the global variable space that came from